-Historically, Australian restaurant chains are a bit hit-and-miss in terms of quality.
-China, on the other hand, has legit chains, and over the years many of them have made their way to Sydney.
-Spicy Joint is a great example.
-The Dixon Street restaurant is extravagant – sculpted timber features, plush furniture, a faux-pagoda over the restaurant’s entrance like an awning, and a private room that could win a design award.
+Historically, Australian restaurant chains can be hit-and-miss in terms of quality.
+China, on the other hand, has premium chains, and over the years many of them have made their way to Sydney.
+Spicy Joint on Dixon Street is a prime example.
+The restaurant is extravagant, with sculpted timber features, plush furniture, a faux-pagoda over the restaurant’s entrance like an awning, and a private room that could win a design award.

-The menu is like a glossy magazine – one dish per page, all of them artfully styled (sometimes to such a degree that it looks a tad kitschy).
-It’s a tome of a menu too, which can be intimidating if you’re not familiar with Sichuan cuisine.
+Then there’s the menu, which is like a glossy magazine – one dish per page, all of them styled.
+It’s a tome of a thing, and can be intimidating if you’re not familiar with Sichuan cuisine.

 The menu at Spicy Joint is best conquered with a big crew in tow: portions are huge, and you’ll want to experience the full breadth of flavours, textures, offaly bits, carbs and soups on offer here.

 One last tip: arrive early.
 Despite the size of the space, it’s often packed and getting a seat during peak times will mean an average wait of up to 40 minutes.